damolaobaleke/mcp-server-and-client/readme.md

 ### Advanced

 a __Multi-Source Query Orchestrator__ that can intelligently search across multiple data sources simultaneously and aggregate results.
-Let me show you how to architect this.

 ## Key Concepts